AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-aem-sites.md

 ## Embed an Adaptive Form using the Adaptive Forms - Embed(v2) component {#embed-an-adaptive-form-in-sites-editor-or-experience-fragment}

 Use the **[!UICONTROL Adaptive Forms - Embed(v2)]** component to create an Adaptive Form directly within the AEM Sites editor using the Form Creation wizard.
-The resulting form is saved as an external entity, allowing for its reuse in other Sites pages as well as standalone forms.
+The resulting form is saved as an external entity, allowing for its reuse in other Sites pages and standalone forms.
 You can embed a brand-new form from scratch, tailoring it specifically to your requirements and design preferences, directly in an AEM Sites page or in Experience Fragment.
-For single-use forms, direct authoring to an AEM Sites page is recommended, while Experience Fragments are ideal for forms that need to be reused across multiple pages on your website.
+For single-use forms, direct authoring to an AEM Sites page is recommended, while Experience Fragments are ideal for forms that must be reused across multiple pages on your website.

 You can easily embed a new form using **[!UICONTROL Adaptive Forms - Embed(v2)]**.
 For example, imagine incorporating a new contact us form into an AEM Sites page or AEM Experience Fragment.
-Any updates or modifications made to the contact form within the AEM Sites page or experience fragment automatically apply to all the pages where it is deployed.
+Any updates or modifications made to the contact form within the AEM Sites page or Experience Fragment automatically apply to all the pages where it is deployed.
 This simplifies the management of your website's forms, ensuring a seamless user experience while streamlining the overall process.

 Using **[!UICONTROL Adaptive Forms - Embed(v2)]**, you can: